sundassarwar786786/HCA-FORMER/README.md

 This is the official **PyTorch implementation** of the paper:

 > **Sundas Sarwar, Jerry Chun-Wei Lin, Lars Arne Jordanger, Daniela Annunziata, Francesco Piccialli**
-> _HCA-Former: A Context-Aware Transformer for Adaptive Thermal Comfort Prediction_

 ---